 Our Early Years team strive to provide an environment where children feel safe, happy, supported and secure.
 We consider each child’s interests, wants and needs so that they are ready to learn and excel.
 We are committed to providing quality Early Years education that is; creative, challenging, active and broad in scope, in order to develop a thirst and excitement for learning.
 Children develop a strong sense of self while also learning to play, negotiate and co-operate with others.
 Children experience a broad and balanced curriculum reinforced by high quality teaching and learning that meets individual needs.
 We work in partnership with families so that parents and carers are fully involved as their children’s first educators.
 Children are guided on a nurturing journey enabling them to become confident communicators, inquisitive, imaginative and empathetic learners.
 The fully inclusive and personalised curriculum promotes independence and encourages children to embrace challenge and to persevere.

 Cranbrook Primary School follows the Statutory Framework for the Early Years Foundation Stage.
 This Framework specifies the requirements for learning and development in the Early Years and it is organised into seven Areas of Learning and Development.
 Through a well organised, stimulating and engaging environment, the children will organise their own play and will demonstrate positive characteristics of effective teaching and learning – playing and exploring (engagement), active learning (motivation) and creating and thinking critically (thinking).
 We plan a broad and balanced curriculum that values children’s prior learning and cultural backgrounds in order to widening their horizons.
-Our child initiated topics incorporate our schools core values of Respect, Equality, Friendship, Determination, Excellence, Inspiration and Courage.
+Our child initiated topics incorporate our schools core values of Equality, Respect, Resilience and Kindness.

 Our carefully planned lessons aim to capture the children’s attention and imagination and create a sense of awe and wonder.
 We listen to children’s ideas, assess what they already know about a topic and question what they would like to learn.
 Topic themes and learning opportunities are selected according to the children’s own interests.
 They build on children’s prior learning, skills and knowledge.
 Communication and Language, Physical Development and Personal, Social and Emotional Development are at the heart of all learning.
 Topics are planned to ensure appropriate depth and challenge.
 The timetable is organised effectively to ensure a balance of teacher directed and child initiated activities and learning through play is vital.
 We use the environment to ensure the children’s needs are met through the continuous provision and enhanced provision, and by following their interests.
 Our continuous provision challenges the children to push boundaries, take risks and create their own learning pathways.